WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 At this point I decided to look at the [StoreFront Store Customization SDK](https://www.citrix.com/community/citrix-developer/storefront-receiver/store-customization-api.html).
 It states it has this ability:

 <p style="padding-left: 30px;">
-  <b>Post-Launch ICA file</b>use this to modify the generated ICA file.
+  <b>Post-Launch ICA file</b> - use this to modify the generated ICA file.
 For example, use this to change ICA virtual channel parameters and prevent users from accessing their clipboard.
 </p>

 That sounds perfect!